andrewsolis/cs401/docs/unit08/intro_css_part_1.rst

 .. warning::

-   Most code editors usually do not if an ID is only placed on a single element.
+   Most code editors usually do not detect if an ID is only placed on a single element.
    This is more of a design pattern that is expected to be followed.
    With that in mind please be mindful of not accidentally using ID's in multiple places.